-The Miku Baby Monitor Designed By Military Engineers Is A Seriously Smart Game-Changer For Parents
+This New Miku Baby Monitor Designed By Military Engineers Is Not Messing Around

 The technology of baby monitors has come a long way since the days of those crackly old audio-only options.
 Newer monitors are like something out of a spy movie.
 In fact, the technology included in the Miku baby monitor offers some seriously impressive piece of mind for parents.

 Using military technology — yes, really — the Miku baby monitor tracks the baby's breathing, sleeping trends, as well as room temperature and humidity levels.
 And the tech in this monitor is not playing around.
 With patent-pending artificial intelligence and machine learning technology called SensorFusion, the monitor can create a reading of your baby's health without any wires or wearables.
 (This sounds like magic, right?)
 The Qualcomm processor monitors the baby's breathing and movement in real time, and the monitor can keep working even if your WiFi connection fails.
 Parents can monitor the baby's health data on the iOS and Android compatible app.
 Over time, the monitor and app can build a record of the baby's overall health and sleep hygiene.
 It can also keep track of your baby's health stats, which is great for kids of the FitBit generation.

 Not surprisingly, the inspiration for this top-of-the-line monitor came from a new parent.
 "The Miku Baby Monitor is only the beginning for us,” said Miku’s co-founder and CEO Eric White.
 “As a new father, I know there is a huge need for this level of technology and sophistication in a product people entrust to help care for their loved ones.
 The applications for Miku’s technology are limitless.”
 White designed the sort of monitor he wanted to use for his own children.